City of Nashua

 Where a subdivision is traversed by or requires the construction of a watercourse or a drainage way, an easement of adequate width shall be provided for such purpose.

 OPERATION AND MAINTENANCE PLANS

 All stormwater management systems shall have an operation and maintenance plan (O&M plan) to ensure that systems function as designed.
 This plan shall be reviewed and approved as a part of the site plan or subdivision plan.
-If the system is not dedicated to the City pursuant to a perpetual offer of dedication, the Planning Board may require an applicant to establish a homeowners association or similar entity to maintain the stormwater management system.
+If the system is not dedicated to the City pursuant to a perpetual offer of dedication, the Planning Board may require an applicant to establish a homeowners association for residential projects or private entity to maintain the stormwater management system.

 The operation and maintenance plan shall, at a minimum, identify:

 - The party or parties responsible for operation and maintenance;